apache/airflow/docs/howto/operator/gcp/kubernetes_engine.rst

 Run a Pod on a GKE cluster
 """"""""""""""""""""""""""

-There are two operators available in order to run a pod on a GKE cluster:
+To run a Kubernetes Pod on a GKE cluster, use :class:`~airflow.providers.google.cloud.operators.kubernetes_engine.GKEStartPodOperator`.

-* :class:`~airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator`
-* :class:`~airflow.providers.google.cloud.operators.kubernetes_engine.GKEStartPodOperator`

-``GKEStartPodOperator`` extends ``KubernetesPodOperator`` to provide authorization using Google Cloud credentials.
-There is no need to manage the ``kube_config`` file, as it will be generated automatically.
-All Kubernetes  parameters (except ``config_file``) are also valid for the ``GKEStartPodOperator``.
-For more information on ``KubernetesPodOperator``, please look at: :ref:`howto/operator:KubernetesPodOperator` guide.

-We can enable the usage of :ref:`XCom <concepts:xcom>` on the operator.
-This works by launching a sidecar container with the pod specified.
-The sidecar is automatically mounted when the XCom usage is specified and it's mount point is the path ``/airflow/xcom``.
-To provide values to the XCom, ensure your Pod writes it into a file called ``return.json`` in the sidecar.
-The contents of this can then be used downstream in your DAG.
-Here is an example of it being used:
+It is worth noting that this extends :class:`~airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator` so many of the same arguments can be used.
+We can enable the usage of :ref:`XCom <concepts:xcom>` on the operator:

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_kubernetes_engine.py
     :language: python